5 Privacy Trends for 2025: What to Watch For

 In this blog, we’ll describe exactly that.
 First, we’ll focus on what to expect during the implementation process itself.
 Then, you’ll learn what you can expect after implementing your CMP.
 Finally, we’ll talk about how you can maximize your outcomes both during and after the implementation process.

-For now, it’s still relatively uncommon for organizations to keep a dedicated compliance professional on payroll.
+Many organizations still don't have a dedicated compliance professional on payroll.
 That means that identifying the need for, evaluating, and implementing compliance software like a CMP often falls to whoever owns the website.
 Compliance isn’t their main job; they’re just stuck with it.

-If you count yourself among that number, you may be wondering how much work is involved in the implementation process.
+Whether you count yourself among that number or your a privacy professional that hasn't handled a CMP implementation before, you may be wondering how much work is involved in the process.
 While different products can be more- or less time-consuming, implementing a CMP generally involves the following steps:

 Generally speaking, the most difficult part of implementing a CMP will be configuring the rules and mechanisms for tracker blocking (i.e., step three in the list above).
 In order to comply with any and all data privacy laws, you need to know: